misiektoja/spotify_monitor/README.md

 <a id="new-here-run-the-setup-wizard"></a>
 ### New here?
 Run the setup wizard

 The fastest way to get started is the interactive setup wizard.
 It asks a few simple questions about who to monitor, how to connect to Spotify and whether you want alerts by email or webhook.
+Before saving, you can review the summary and edit any setup section without losing the other answers.
+Discarding all answers requires a separate confirmation.
 It then saves a ready-to-run configuration for you while private values stay in `.env`.
 For local installs the wizard can also check the setup and start monitoring immediately.

 Before running the Docker Compose setup command on Linux, export `SPOTIFY_MONITOR_UID="$(id -u)"` and `SPOTIFY_MONITOR_GID="$(id -g)"` as shown in the [Docker section](#main-application-docker-image).